WebGL / ThreeJS Glow Tutorial Using Gaussian Blurring

 }

-Notice that although we reduced the number of samples required in half, the output is identical to the output of the previous scenes because of the way we adjusted the weights and offsets.
 If the above formulas were confusing, try changing the offsets to the exact middle of the texels.
 You will get a very similar result, but not the exact output of the previous blurring shaders.

 void main() {